International Primary School

 Skills for life are embedded into the curriculum | Skills not seen as necessary for immediate learning |

-Attitudes towards learning are developed and assessed | Limited range of student behaviors are encouraged |
+Attitudes towards learning are developed and assessed | Limited range of student behaviours are encouraged |

 Many forms of assessment including portfolios, rubrics and checklists | Assessment feedback provides merely letters or percentage grades |